 I’d been wanting to use some Leica glass on my X-Pro1 for a long time, but it doesn’t come cheap so I kept putting it off.
-I finally found a Summicron 50mm lens on eBay that went relatively cheaply so I picked it up, along with both a 3rd party and the genuine Fujifilm Leica M adapter.
+While I waited for it’s price to drop, I bought a few cameras for youtube as I am planning to start my own channel quite soon.
+Luckily I did not have to wait for long as I found a Summicron 50mm lens on eBay that went relatively cheaply so I picked it up, along with both a 3rd party and the genuine Fujifilm Leica M adapter.
 For those that don’t know, Leica name their lenses based on the maximum aperture, so a Summicron is an f/2.0 lens.
 The lens I managed to get was one from the mid 80’s, pre-asph.
 Despite the lens being around 25 years old, and although the lens design changed in 1994, the optical design has stayed the same until this day, and only recently have Leica introduced a newer aspherical design (which is a cool £5400!).
 You can still buy this same non-aspherical version new for the basement price of £1550.
 The one I had was in absolute mint condition and relatively, a bargain!

 FUJIFILM FinePix X100 (23mm, f/4, 1/140 sec, ISO400)